Keirua/blog.keiruaprod.fr/_posts/2020-12-10-better-odds-against-my-3yo-kid.md

 ## Our goal

 There were many, but let's see:

- - how long are the games?
+ - **how long** are the games?
- - what are the winning odds of my kid?
+ - what are the **winning odds** of my kid?
- - can we improve those odds?
+ - can we **improve those odds**?
+If so, **how much will we improve**?

-We will focus on two-player games because that's easier to visualize.
+We will focus on two-player games because that's easier to visualize, and because we only play this.

+To answer the last question, we need to model and answer the following question:

-The only possible choice in this game happens when you can recover a balloon, and you popped more than one.
-How do you choose which balloon to recover?
+> The only possible choice in this game happens when you can recover a balloon, and you popped more than one. **How do you choose which balloon to recover?**

 ## A model for my kid's play